seqan/seqan/manual/source/Tutorial/Basics.rst

 ~~~~~~~~~

 In SeqAn, alphabets are value types that can take a limited number of values and which hence can be mapped to a range of natural numbers.
-We can retrieve the number of different values of an alphabet, the alphabet size, by the metafunction :dox:`FiniteOrderedAlphabetConcept#ValueSize ValueSize`.
+We can retrieve the number of different values of an alphabet, the alphabet size, by the metafunction :dox:`FiniteOrderedAlphabetConcept#ValueSize`.
-Another useful metafunction called :dox:`AlphabetConcept#BitsPerValue BitsPerValue` can be used to determine the number of bits needed to store a value of a given alphabet.
+Another useful metafunction called :dox:`AlphabetConcept#BitsPerValue` can be used to determine the number of bits needed to store a value of a given alphabet.
-The order of a character in the alphabet (i.e. its corresponding natural number) can be retrieved by calling the function :dox:`FiniteOrderedAlphabetConcept#ordValue ordValue`.
+The order of a character in the alphabet (i.e. its corresponding natural number) can be retrieved by calling the function :dox:`FiniteOrderedAlphabetConcept#ordValue`.
 In SeqAn, several standard alphabets are already predefined, for example :dox:`Dna` :dox:`Dna5`, :dox:`Rna`, :dox:`Rna5`, :dox:`Iupac`, :dox:`AminoAcid`, ....

 Let's start with a simple task.
 We want to write a program that outputs all letters of the predefined :dox:`AminoAcid` alphabet.